Pancreas divisum: Diagnosis

+Pancreas divisum has been suggested as a potential contributor of chronic pancreatitis in certain cases.
+The separate ducts could lead to poor drainage of pancreatic secretions and increased pressure in the dorsal duct, increasing the risk of inflammation and the development of complications.
+As a result, pancreas divisum is found more commonly in patients with pancreatitis.

 Treatment

 Pancreas divisum in individuals with no symptoms does not require treatment.
 For cases with mild and infrequent attacks, management may involve a low-fat diet, medications to reduce pain and gastrointestinal reactions, and pancreatic enzyme supplementation.

 A surgeon may attempt a sphincterotomy by cutting the minor papilla to enlarge the opening and allow pancreatic enzymes to flow normally.
 During surgery, a stent may be inserted into the duct to ensure that the duct will not close causing a blockage.
 This surgery can cause pancreatitis in patients, or in rare cases, kidney failure and death.
-Endoscopic approaches (ERCP) are sometimes used for symptomatic pancreas divisum, which offers the benefit of a less invasive approach compared with surgery.
+ERCP are sometimes used for symptomatic pancreas divisum, which offers the benefit of a less invasive approach compared with surgery.
 No large-scale clinical studies comparing surgical and endoscopic approaches are available.

 Occurrence

 Studies involving autopsy and imaging series indicate that between 6% and 10% of the population have pancreas divisum, but it is asymptomatic in the majority (>95%) of cases.
-In those who develop symptoms, the symptoms seen in pancreas divisum and pancreatitis with typical anatomy are the same: abdominal pain is common, typically of sudden onset and located in the left upper quadrant of the abdomen and often accompanied by nausea and vomiting.
+In those who develop symptoms, the symptoms seen in pancreas divisum and pancreatitis with typical anatomy are the same: abdominal pain is common, typically of sudden onset and located in the right upper quadrant of the abdomen and often accompanied by nausea and vomiting.
 Pancreatic pain is characteristically described as a constant, severe, dull, epigastric pain that often radiates to the back and typically worsens after high-fat meals.
 However, many different pain patterns have been described, ranging from no pain to recurrent episodes of pain and pain free intervals, to constant pain with clusters of severe exacerbations.